Ancient Cities, Temples, History and Culture.

 Galle has been a trading port for ancient sea farers for centuries.
 In 1505, the Portuguese took and occupied Galle city by force.
 In 1640, the Portuguese surrendered Galle to the Dutch who built the now famous Galle Fort in 1663.
 Galle Fort is a world heritage listed city and is still well preserved.
 Galle is famous for its gems and jewelry, shipping and trade.
 Many Sri Lankan families with European ancestry came from the early settlers of Galle, particularly those of Portuguese and Dutch origins.

-Select your destinations and contact us for details and pricing for a packaged tour with accommodation and transport or an individual destination tour.
+Select your destinations and contact us or click on the ‘Book Now’ button for details and pricing for a packaged tour with accommodation and transport or an individual destination tour.